 Who Are Smarter Cats or Dogs? – More Scientific Lingo

-Cats respond to their pet parent’s facial expressions and gestures and they can discern which food bowl they already ate out of, compared to the bowls they haven’t touched. and all this in 15-minute intervals!
+Cats respond to their pet parent’s facial expressions and they discern which food bowl they ate out of, compared to the bowls they haven’t touched. and all this in 15-minute intervals!

 Can we say… Amazing!!!!